vmilovanovicc/aws_cloud_practitioner/07_security.md

 When you create an organization, AWS Organizations automatically creates a **root**, which is the parent container for all the accounts in your organization.

-**In AWS Organizations, you can centrally control permissions for the accounts in your organization by using [service control policies (SCPs)](https://aws.amazon.com/organizations).**
+**In AWS Organizations, you can centrally control permissions for the accounts in your organization by using [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).**

 **SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.**

+**SCPs** can be applied to:
+- an individual member account
+- an organizational unit (OU)

 Features:
 - centralized management of all your AWS accounts